Tajnost/Tajnost/README.md

 ## 🌟 Summary

 With 18 years of diverse professional experience, I've evolved from an administrative role to specialize in cybersecurity, with an emphasis on penetration testing and ethical hacking.
-Holding certifications in OSEP, OSWE, OSWA, OSCP, CPTS, CBBH, and eWPT, CEH and eJPT, I merge my organizational insights with profound technical expertise.
+Holding certifications in OSEP, OSWE, OSWA, OSCP, CPTS, CBBH, eWPT, CEH and eJPT, I merge my organizational insights with profound technical expertise.
 Passionate about bolstering cybersecurity defenses, I excel in conducting vulnerability assessments and strengthening digital infrastructure within collaborative team environments.

 ## 💼 Professional Experience